The free splitting complex of a free group II: Loxodromic outer automorphisms: Free splittings and marked graph pairs

-Surjectivity is well known, in that any free splitting $T$ can be obtained from some properly discontinuous free splitting $T'$ by collapsing to a point each component of some invariant subforest of $T'$.
+Surjectivity is well known, in that any free splitting $T$ can be obtained from some properly discontinuous free splitting $T'$ by collapsing to a point each component of some invariant subforest of $T'$; see e.g.\ \cite{HandelMosher:distortion_v1} (an early version of \cite{HandelMosher:distortion}), Section 3.2, pages 30--31, under the heading ``How to construct trees in $\mathcal K^T_n$''.

+It remains to show that the map is injective.
+Consider marked graph pairs $(G,H)$, $(G',H')$ and the corresponding free splittings given by collapse maps

+Suppose that there is an equivariant homeomorphism $\tau \from T \to T'$.
+We must show that $(G,H)$ and $(G',H')$ are equivalent marked graph pairs, so we must produce a homotopy equivalence $h \from (G,H) \to (G',H')$ as in Definition~\ref{defn:relation}.
+The maps